GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 Let's try deleting with the Preview function.

-When the deletion is completed and you go to the Pette List screen, the deleted pets will not be displayed.
+When the deletion is completed, you will be redirected to the Pet List screen.
+The deleted pets will not be displayed.

 ![bg right h:600px](images/2021-11-04-05-16-12.png)
 ![bg right h:600px](images/2021-11-04-05-16-26.png)

 ---
-We have now implemented all kinds of CRUD operations (CREATE, READ, UPDATE, DELETE).
+We have now implemented all kinds of CRUD(CREATE, READ, UPDATE, DELETE) operations.

 ---
-## Let's improve the sample application
+## Improve sample application
-Let's improve the sample application by using the features of Adalo that I haven't introduced yet.
+Let's improve the sample application by using the features of Adalo that we haven't learned yet.

 <!-- Validation (required check) is done in the UPDATE section, so it's OK -->
 <!-- I tried Notification, but it doesn't seem to work unless it's a native app, so I skipped it -->.